Zugspitze: First ascent

-On 27 August around 4 in the morning, Naus, Tauschl and Maier set off for the Zugspitzplatt and Zugspitze summit.
+On 27 August around four in the morning, Naus, Tauschl and Maier set off for the Zugspitzplatt and Zugspitze summit.
 From the Schneeferner glacier they attempted to reach the West Summit along the west ridge.
 Their first attempt failed, but a second was successful and they finally reached the West Summit around 11:45 am, where they left behind a bergstock and cloth to mark their success.
 A thunderstorm and snowfall forced them to climb down again quickly.
-On 28 August they returned to the shepherd's hut at about 3 in the morning.
+On 28 August they returned to the shepherd's hut at about three in the morning.
 The mountain guide, Tauschl, was given payment of two gulden and 42 kreuzer.

 Subsequent ascents

-In 1823, Simon Resch and the sheep Toni became the first to reach the East Summit.
+In 1823 Simon Resch and the sheep Toni became the first to reach the East Summit.
 Simon Resch was also led the second ascent of the East Summit on 18 September 1834 with his son, Johann, and the mountain guide, Johann Barth.
 Because Resch's first ascent had been doubted, this time a fire was lit on the summit.
 On the 27th the summit was climbed for a third time by royal forester's assistants, Franz Oberst and Schwepfinger, along with Johann Barth.
 Oberst erected a flagpole on the summit with a Bavarian flag that was visible from the valley.
 The first ascent from Austria took place in August 1837.
 The surveyors, Joseph Feuerstein and Joseph Sonnweber, climbed to the West Summit from Ehrwald and left behind a signal pole with their initials on it.
 The West Summit was conquered for the third time on 10 September 1843 by the shepherd Peter Pfeifer.
 He was asked about the route by a group of eight climbers who later reached the summit at the behest of Bavaria's Crown Princess Marie.
 She had the route checked in preparation for her own ascent of the Zugspitze.
-On 22 September 1853, Karoline Pitzner became the first woman on the Zugspitze.
+On 22 September 1853 Karoline Pitzner became the first woman on the Zugspitze.

 The first crossing from the West to the East Summit was achieved in 1857 by Dr. Härtringer from Munich and mountain guide, Joseph Ostler.
 The Irish brother, Trench, and Englishman, Cluster, succeeded in climbing the West Summit on 8 July 1871 through the Austrian Cirque (Österreichische Schneekar) under the guidance of brothers, Joseph and Joseph Sonnweber.
 The route through the Höllental valley to the Zugspitze was first used on 26 September 1876 by Franz Tillmetz and Franz Johannes with guides, Johann and Joseph Dengg.
-The first winter ascent of the West Summit took place on 7 Januar 1882; the climbers being Ferdinand Kilger, Heinrich Schwaiger, Josef and Heinrich Zametzer and Alois Zott.
+The first winter ascent of the West Summit took place on 7 January 1882; the climbers being Ferdinand Kilger, Heinrich Schwaiger, Josef and Heinrich Zametzer and Alois Zott.
 The Jubilee Arête (Jubiläumsgrat) was first crossed in its entirety on 2 September 1897 by Ferdinand Henning.
 The number of climbers on the Zugspitze rose sharply year on year.
 If the summit had been climbed 22 times in 1854, by 1899 it had received 1,600 ascents.
 Before the construction of a cable car in 1926 there had already been over 10,000 ascents.